 Future treatments for erectile dysfunction focus on providing medications that are more effective, work rapidly, and have fewer, if any, side effects than currently available treatments.
-Currently there are five oral drugs available to treat ED -- Cialis, Levitra, Stendra, Staxyn, and Viagra.
+Currently there are five oral drugs available to treat ED -- avanafil (Stendra), sildenafil (Viagra), tadalafil (Cialis),and vardenafi (Levitra, Staxyn).
 A number of pharmaceutical companies are researching new treatments for ED, and many new options may be just around the corner.
 These include:

 Gene therapy: This novel therapy would deliver genes that produce products or proteins that may not be functioning properly in the penile tissue of men with ED.
 Replacement of these proteins may result in improvement in erectile function.
 Experimental animal models have demonstrated improvement in erectile function with gene therapy.
 Human studies may also demonstrate success with this therapy.
 Gene therapy may take a long time for regulatory approval and public acceptance.